TrThaele/image-generator/README.md

 You just need to type your text prompts, and watch Fotor's AI text-to-image generator bring it to life in a matter of seconds.
 You can use it to create realistic face images﻿, 3D and anime characters, paintings, and digital art of any type.

 # dependencies
-npm install
-npm i express openai dotenv
-npm i -D nodemon
+npm install, npm i express openai dotenv, npm i -D nodemon

 # Images